 Once approved for Social Security Disability Insurance (SSDI), you meet the first Medicaid eligibility criteria: you have a permanent impairment.
 Please be aware that determinations can take a long time.

 However, you could speed up the process through the Compassionate Allowance (CAL) pathway.
 Under CAL, Social Security reduces the waiting time for applicants with listed medical conditions, including many cancers.

 On the other hand, providers cannot deny cancer treatment to patients without insurance when they have the financial capacity to pay the total charges upfront.

 Then, your unreimbursed expenses for surgery, radiation, and chemotherapy can help you qualify for Medicaid via the Medically Needy pathway (see above for details) if you earn too much money.

-These two options can help if you don’t have thousands of dollars set aside in savings to get the ball rolling.
+These two options can help if you don’t have thousands of dollars in savings to get the ball rolling.

 Financing programs can help you pay for cancer treatment without insurance so you can qualify for Medicaid via the Medically Needy pathway.
 But do not worry about how to pay the lender back.

-Medicaid may retroactively pay for three months of medical expenses after meeting the spend-down requirements.
-Use the hospital or outpatient clinic refund to retire the obligation quickly and keep your interest costs to a minimum.
+Medicaid may retroactively pay for three months of medical expenses.
+Of course, you must meet the spend-down requirements first.
+Use the hospital or outpatient clinic refund to retire the obligation quickly and keep your interest costs minimal.

-Free money could help you pay for cancer treatment without insurance, making it easier to qualify for Medicaid through the Medically Needy pathway.
+Free money could help you pay for cancer treatment without insurance, making qualifying for Medicaid through the Medically Needy pathway easier.
 People with bad credit might not be eligible for a loan, but their financial hardship makes them suitable for other government benefits.

-Free government money you never pay back can arm you with the funding needed to self-pay the initial rounds of surgery, chemotherapy, or radiation out-of-pocket.
+Free government money you never pay back can grant you the funding needed to self-pay for the initial rounds of surgery, chemotherapy, or out-of-pocket radiation.